(2AI2BIO)* Group (Former Genomic Systems Biology Laboratory)

 Selected Unusual Projects and Stories from Group Members

-We are fully committed to deploying AI responsibly and safely in the service of social justice, inclusion, fairness, reducing social inequalities and diversity.
+We are fully committed to deploying AI responsibly and safely in the service of health, wellness, justice, equity, fairness, reducing or eliminating suffering and intellectual diversity.

 To dream is easy, to build is harder, to dream and build is the hardest

 While we have deep and equal respect to all forms of innovation, we tend to focus on radical or early innovation and/or “extreme collaboration”.
-Few selected examples of such collaborative innovations members of our group were fortunate to contribute to (in collaboration with amazing colleagues around the world) are listed below.
-Details of these projects are available on the Time Table.
+We are also committed to useful innovation and we often initiate or collaborate on projects that produce open access developments and other community service.
+Few selected examples of such collaborative innovative projects members of our group were fortunate to contribute to (in collaboration with truly off scale colleagues around the world) are listed below.
+We are not including solo work by the PI.
+Details of these projects and collaborators are available in the Time Table

 2. The first scalable open access and widely used decision tree machine learning (AI) system using randomization (early 1990s)